letelescope/ascom-flat-panel/README.md

 ### Connect to the panel from N.I.N.A via ASCOM

 Great !
-If you read this, at this stage , the firware, the driver, the mecanical assembly should work, or at least one should be confident enought that they are working.
+If you read this, at this stage, the firware, the driver and the mecanical assembly should work, or at least one should be confident enough that they are working.
 Let's make the final test (and the only one relevant in fact).
 Let's take some flats from N.I.N.A.

 ## Usage